-UA Alert is a free service that delivers emergency alerts to registered UA students, faculty and staff – as well as their friends and family – via their cell phones, mobile devices and/or email accounts during a campus emergency.
+UA Alert is a free service that delivers emergency alerts to registered university students, faculty and staff – as well as their friends and family – via their cell phones, mobile devices and/or email accounts during a campus emergency.

 Provides law enforcement and security services to the campus community.

 Provides campus-wide computing systems, assists with account problems and questions, and provides educational resources for students and instructors.

 (520) 621-HELP (4357) for the Help Desk